rwtarpit/Game-of-Life/readme.md

-# Conway's Game of Life with Pygame
+# Conway's Game of Life

 An interactive, visually sleek Python implementation of John Conway's famous cellular automaton, built using the `pygame` library.